References

 P. Bormann and K. Wylegalla.
 Quick estimator of the size of great earthquakes.
 EOS, 86(46):464, 2005.

 A. Caruso, S. Colombelli, L. Elia, M. Picozzi, and A. Zollo.
 An on-site alert level early warning system for Italy.
 J. Geophys.
 Res.
-Solid Earth, 122:2106–2118, 2017.
-URL:, doi:10.1002/2016JB013403.
+Solid Earth, 122:2106–2118, 2017. doi:10.1002/2016JB013403.

 C. Cauzzi, E. Faccioli, M. Vanini, and A. Bianchini.
 Updated predictive equations for broadband (0.01–10 s) horizontal response spectra and peak ground motions, based on a global dataset of digital acceleration records.
 Bull.
 Earthquake Eng., 13:1587–1612, 2015. doi:10.1007/s10518-014-9685-y.

-Vincenzo Convertito, Nils Maercklin, Nitin Sharma, and Aldo Zollo.
+V. Convertito, N. Maercklin, N. Sharma, and A. Zollo.
 From induced seismicity to direct time-dependent seismic hazard.
-Bulletin of the Seismological Society of America, 102(6):2563–2573, 2012.
+Bull.
+Seismol.
+Soc.
+Am., 102(6):2563–2573, 2012.

-Boumédiène Derras, Pierre Yves Bard, and Fabrice Cotton.
+B. Derras, P.Y.
+Bard, and F. Cotton.
 Towards fully data driven ground-motion prediction models for europe.
-Bulletin of Earthquake Engineering, 12(1):495–516, 2014.
+Bull.
+Earthquake Eng., 12(1):495–516, 2014.

 B. Dost, T. van Eck, and H. Haak.
 Scaling of peak ground acceleration and peak ground velocity recorded in the Netherlands.
 Bull.
-Earthquake Eng., 45:153 – 168, 2004. doi:.
+Earthquake Eng., 45:153 – 168, 2004.

-B Edwards.
+B. Edwards.
 Update of the uk stochastic ground motion model using a decade of broadband data. https://www. seced. org. uk/index. php/proceedings, 2019.

 B. Gutenberg and C.F.
 Richter.
 Magnitude and Energy of Earthquakes.
 Annals of Geophysics, 9(1):1 – 15, 1956.
 URL: https://resolver.caltech.edu/CaltechAUTHORS:20140130-105324849, doi:10.4401/ag-5590.